MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeExperts/skype-experts.md

 ---
-title: Listing some issues for Skype for Business Experts.
+title: Listing some issues for Skype for Business Experts
 description: This article lists Skype for Business related issues.
 author: AmandaAZ
 manager: dcscontentpm